 Expect to rough it every now and again, whether it's very simple group-share accommodation while camping, a mix of private minivan and train travel, and the occasional cold shower.

 Maximum of 16 travellers per group.
 Departure is guaranteed, subject to 4 people travelling.

 Allow USD $500 for meals not included.

 Welcome to Peru!
 There are no activities planned until our group meeting this afternoon, followed by an orientation walk in the upscale area of Miraflores.
 Before our included group dinner at a gay-welcoming restaurant, your private OUT Adventures guide will take you on a tour of the historic centre of Lima.
 Up for a few drinks tonight?
 Great, we'll head out to the best gay bar in town!
-In Lima we use a four-star boutique hotel that is just two years old, and is centrally located.
+In Lima we use a centrally located four-star hotel.

 Today we have an early morning flight to South America’s oldest, continually inhabited city, Cusco (also spelled Cuzco).
-We'll go on an orientation walk, and test our hands at chocolate making!
+We'll go on an orientation walk, with a visit to San Pedro market!
 We'll stay at a charming new boutique hotel built in a beautiful colonial building in the heart of Cusco.